Pinkablee/px_climate/README.md

 ## License

-This resource is licensed for use on your server only.
+This resource is for use on your server only.

-Reselling, redistributing, sharing this resource in any form is strictly prohibited.
+Reselling, redistributing, sharing, leaking, or reuploading any of pinkable.dev resources in any form is strictly prohibited.

+You may not remake, edit, or use any part of pinkable.dev resources to create your own release.

+Do not claim this work as your own.

+Violation of these terms will result in access being revoked.